cwoodall/cwoodall-hugo/content/posts/2022-01-02-obsidian-ios-sync.md

 image: /img/posts/2022-01-02-obsidian-ios-sync.md/banner.png
 ---

-Obsidian is a wonderful note taking too, but until mid 2021 there was no official mobile application.
-I use git to host my Obsidian vault's and github to create websites from them.
+Obsidian is a wonderful note-taking too, but until mid-2021 there was no official mobile application.
+I use git to host my Obsidian vaults, and github to store them and sometimes create websites from them using a GitHub Action, GitHub Pages and Neuron.
+This is how I host my [Generative Art Studio](https://cwoodall.com/generative-art-studio/) page.
 However, on iOS there is no native support for using git to sync your notes.
+You can use iCloud, or Obsidian Sync.
+I have no issues with paying for either of these services, but I wanted to be able to keep my current workflow, but extend it to mobile.

-I found a free method which uses [**a-shell**](https://holzschu.github.io/a-Shell_iOS) which can be semi-automated after initial setup using iOS shortcuts.
+I developed a free method using [**a-shell**](https://holzschu.github.io/a-Shell_iOS), which can be automated, after initial setup, using iOS Shortcuts.
 There are two other methods that are well documented on the [Obsidian forum](https://forum.obsidian.md):

 - [WorkingCopy](https://forum.obsidian.md/t/mobile-setting-up-ios-git-based-syncing-with-mobile-app-using-working-copy/16499): WorkingCopy is a paid application, which runs
 - [iSH](https://forum.obsidian.md/t/mobile-sync-with-git-on-ios-for-free-using-ish/20861/8):  iSH runs an alpine linux container, and this method works.
 However, it does not have shortcut access, so you would need to launch the application and run git manually.

 This method uses [**a-shell**](https://holzschu.github.io/a-Shell_iOS), which uses webAssembly for many of it's executables, which allows it to be more flexible, this has support for python, lua, javascript, C and C++, and most importantly git, using lg2.
+The main benefit is it is free (iSH is also free), and it is natively scriptable using Shortcuts (which iSH is not).

+So let's get started.

 <!--more-->

-To set this up:

 ### Install the software